RylanYancey/Cpp/mpi_findAllPrimes/TheProblem.md

 I've verified that the buffer is not empty Secondary-side for every time, but it does not seem to make it to Primary.

 This is possibly becuase of the way I'm storing the data in the unordered_map requests?

+The MPI_Send from which the problem originates is in Secondary.cpp on line 31.

+It is recieved by MPI_Irecv in Primary.cpp on line 81.